Sakshi1155/module3p3/README.md

 ## Installing

 ### Compiling and Deploying the Contract
-1. Compile the Solidity contract (`SocialMedia.sol`) using Remix IDE or any other development environment.
+1. Compile the Solidity contract (`BlogPlatform.sol`) using Remix IDE or any other development environment.
 2. Deploy the compiled contract using MetaMask (injected Web3) to obtain the contract address and ABI.
 3. Deploy the contract to your preferred Ethereum network (local, testnet, or mainnet).